 Reading For Pleasure

 At Dilton Marsh, we promote a love of reading and aim to provide a wide range of books, both fiction and non-fiction.
-We follow The Power of Reading and have created our very own Dilton Marsh C of E Primary School Reading Spine using books recommended by CLPE (Centre for Literacy in Primary Education).
+We have created our very own Dilton Marsh C of E Primary School Reading Spine using books recommended by CLPE (Centre for Literacy in Primary Education).

 We are always looking at ways that we can enhance the children’s reading experiences.
 From the most recent parent questionnaire, we know that two-thirds of the children at our school aren’t always motivated to read.
 We want to change this.
 Over the year, we will be introducing many different initiatives to encourage all the children to pick up a book and read.